Henry Cavill says he will not return as Superman - Local News 8

 Fans were stunned as this comes after Cavill announced in October he’d be returning as the Man of Steel.
 Cavill even made a cameo as Superman in a mid-credits scene at the end of “Black Adam,” the DC film starring Dwayne Johnson.
 (CNN and DC Films are both part of the same parent company, Warner Bros.
 Discovery.)

-On Instagram, Cavill explained he had a meeting with flimmaker James Gunn and British film producer Peter Safran, who in October were named co-chairmen and chief executive officers of DC Studios.
+On Instagram, Cavill explained he had a meeting with filmmaker James Gunn and British film producer Peter Safran, who in October were named co-chairmen and chief executive officers of DC Studios.

 “I will, after all, not be returning as Superman,” Cavill wrote.
 “After being told by the studio to announce my return back in October, prior to their hire, this news isn’t the easiest, but that’s life.
 The changing of the guard is something that happens.
 I respect that.”